Croatian Peasant Party of Bosnia and Herzegovina: History

+In 2021, Karamatić described HSS as a party of the left from its foundation.
+In an interview, he talked about the anti-fascist and anti-communist sentiment of the party, while he also described it as highly socially aware.
+In 2007, party leader at the time Marko Tadić positioned the HSS-NHI party on the centre-left of the political spectrum, also pointing out its social character.

 Elections

 2006

 As a part of "Croats Together" coalition, HSS BiH won 1 seat in the House of Representatives and 2 out of 17 Croat seats in the House of Peoples of the Federation of Bosnia and Herzegovina.

 2010

 Part of HDZ-led coalition.
 No seats won.

 2014

 In the 2014 Bosnia elections, most of the parties participating in Croatian National Assembly's work (HDZ BiH, Croatian Peasant Party, HKDU BiH, HSP "dr. Ante Starčević" and HSP HB) formed a joint electoral coalition to contest the entity and state parliamentary elections as well as the elections for the Croat member of the state presidency.
 Coalition won 14 out of 17 Croat seats in the House of Peoples in Federation's Parliament and 4 out of 5 Croat seats in the State House of Peoples, together with 19 seats in Federation's and 14 in State House of Representatives, respectively.
 CPP's deputies formed a joint club with other parties from CNA Coalition's list.
 CPP's Mario Karamatić holds one of five Croat seats in the state House of Peoples.